-The Principal chorus, the most fully developed, is represented in most divisions of the organ and at pitches from 16' (Diapason) to high mixtures.
+The Principal Chorus, the most fully developed, is represented in most divisions of the organ and at pitches from 16' (Diapason) to high mixtures.
 The Principal chorus is sometimes called the narrow-scale flue chorus, a reference to the relative thinness of principal pipes in relation to their length.

-The Flute chorus is also well represented with a diversity of stops at various pitches.
+The Flute Chorus is also well represented with a diversity of stops at various pitches.
 Generally speaking, the Flute chorus is composed of less harmonically developed tones, and is smoother and of lesser volume than the Principal chorus.
 The Flute chorus is sometimes called the wide-scale flue chorus, owing to the generally "fatter" look of Flute pipes as compared to Principals.

-The Reed chorus includes those reed tones designed to be used in the ensemble buildup.
+The Reed Chorus includes those reed tones designed to be used in the ensemble buildup.
 Not all reed voices are ensemble tones.
 An Hautbois, for example, is usually a solo stop.
 The various Trumpets, Clairons, Posaunes, etc., are ensemble voices that add brilliance, power, and incisiveness to the sound.
 If you have questions as to whether a specific reed is a solo or ensemble stop, refer to the Description of Stops in Section I.

-The Swell Reed chorus of Contre Trompette 16' and Trompette 8' represents an entity important to French organ music and the full ensemble of the organ.
-These stops create a "blaze" of harmonic richness that tops off the Principal and Flute choruses.
+The Swell Reed Chorus built of the Waldhorn 16' and Tromba 8' represents an entity important to French organ music and the full ensemble of the organ.
+These stops create a "blaze" of harmonic richness that tops off the Principal and Flute Choruses.